cirosantilli/db/join.md

     one         NULL
     three       9

+Here:

-`one` is present because it is on the left table.
+- `one` is present because it is on the left table
-`two` is not because it is on the right table.
+- `two` is not because it is on the right table

 Since `one` has no corresponding square, the square is `NULL`.